 - Incorporate the empirically based Renfrew Center Unified Treatment Model for Eating Disorders® into group curriculum.

-Renfrew’s Virtual Therapy groups are available to individuals residing in California, Connecticut, Florida, Illinois, New York, North Carolina, and Texas.
+Renfrew’s Virtual Therapy groups are available to individuals residing in California, Connecticut, Florida, Illinois, New Jersey, New York, North Carolina, Pennsylvania, and Texas.

 To get started, you will need to have access to Wi-Fi and a device such as a smart phone, computer or tablet with a camera and screen.